Newsletter

 Planting A Vineyard

 vines are being planted, the type of trellis and irrigation system that is needed along with many other factors.
-Planting costs can range anywhere from $30,000 acre over a three year period for a straight forward relatively flat piece of land to upwards of $100,000 per acre over a three year period for a very steep slope with lots of rocks and infrastructure to install.
+Planting costs can range anywhere from $40,000 acre over a three year period for a straight forward relatively flat piece of land.
+Costs can increase to upwards of $100,000+ per acre over a three year period for a very steep slope with lots of rocks and infrastructure to install.

 1_IMG_0843

 Once the vines are planted it takes three to four years for the first harvest.
 Many times people refer to their first harvest as the third leaf, third year in the ground.
-Also, depending on what the grower is going for, some may choose to drop the first crop and wait until the fourth leaf to harvest for wine making.
+Also, depending on what the grower is going for, some may choose to drop the first crop.
+They will wait until the fourth leaf to harvest for wine making.
 The harvest from the third leaf is small and usually not as quality as later vintages.
-You will see a steady increase in your production up to about the seventh year for average vineyards where most vineyards hit their stride.
+You will see a steady increase in your production up to about the seventh year for average vineyards.
+This is where most vineyards hit their stride.
 If the site is in a mountain location or has more rocky soils, it may take longer for the vineyard to reach it’s full potential.
+When buying a vineyard it is important to gauge various time horizons.

 Costs To Maintain

-During the first three years, the cost to maintain the vineyard is rolled into the figures I already mentioned, ranging anywhere from $30,000 per acre to $100,000 per acre.
-Once you’ve moved past the initial stage vineyard management should cost you anywhere from $4,000 / acre to $9,000 / acre / year depending on where and what is planted.
+During the first three years, the cost to maintain the vineyard is rolled into the figures I already mentioned.
+The costs range anywhere from $40,000 per acre to $100,000 per acre.
+Once you’ve moved past the initial stage vineyard management should cost you anywhere from $6,000 – to $20,000+ / acre / year.
+This depends on where and what you plant.
 There are a number of high quality vineyard managers / farmers for hire so that should not be a concern.
-But as with most other things, do you research and keep in mind that you often get what you pay for.
-Another option is that if you’re interested in driving a tractor or learning the ropes in order to direct a crew you can reduce your farming expenses.
+But as with most other things, do you research.
+Keep in mind that you often get what you pay for.
+Another option, is to start driving the tractor and learning the ropes.
+This way you can direct a crew and reduce your farming expenses.
 There are excellent viticultural classes in the local colleges that will help you take your education as far as you would like.
-Before jumping straight into the vineyard I would highly advise working with experienced professionals.
+Before buying a vineyard and jumping straight into the farming I would highly advise working with experienced professionals.

 Current Grape Prices